A Few Steps to Swifter Turn Times

-Appraising is a constantly changing profession.
-On a regular basis, it seems, appraisers are asked to present more information or have steps added to their appraisal process.
-All to ensure their client has the best data to be had.
-In order to stay current with the continuously changing requirements, WalshStreet Appraisals is constantly acquiring additional tools and tweaking processes to increase efficiency so we can do more work for more effectively.
-Since WalshStreet Appraisals knows that time is important to everyone, below are some tips you can do to speed up the process on any appraisals ordered with WalshStreet Appraisals.
+Appraising is an always changing profession.
+Often, it seems, appraisers are asked to supply extra information or have steps added to their process.
+All of this is to guarantee their client receives the best information possible.
+In order to keep up with the always changing requirements, WalshStreet Appraisals is continuously acquiring additional tools and tweaking processes to increase efficiency so we can do more work for you.
+Since WalshStreet Appraisals knows that time is important to everyone, below are a few items you can do to hasten the process whenever you order an appraisal from WalshStreet Appraisals.

-- When you order online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and you don't have to wonder whether we got the order.
+- With online ordering, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+We don't have to manually enter information from a fax, and nor will you wonder whether we received the request.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with your request.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is helpful information to include with the request.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always welcome to call us at if you have any questions about your property or an appraisal we're working on for you.
+You're always welcome to call us at if you have any questions about your property or an assignment we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive quicker.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how details unique to a property add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we will find out on our own, knowing them sooner makes your report arrive quicker.

-Coming from you -- the person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the appraisal inspection time.
-Our website has numerous pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your customers.
-Have them call us if they want to familiarize themselves with our staff and services.
-Remind them it benefits them to set the appointment promptly!
+Coming from you -- a person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely go a long way toward trimming the time it takes to inspect a home.
+I encourage you to point your customers to our website, where we have several pages of relevant information for homeowners as well as others describing the appraisal process.
+Encourage them to call us if they want to meet our staff and learn more about our services.
+Remind them it's to their advantage to set the appointment as soon as possible!

-- Use our website to follow your report's status.
+- Use our website to keep tabs on your report's status.

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to track the status of your report.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As each important milestone in an assignment is completed, that information is available instantly to you online.
+It's never been faster to keep track of the status of your report.